How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 Funding source

 Waiting times varies by the funding source of the patient.
-This could be because of the differences in the type of surgery performed and in the urgency category assigned.
-In 2021–22 for admissions from public hospital elective surgery waiting lists, 92% of hospitalisations in public hospitals were for Public patients, and 5.7% of hospitalisations were for patients who used Private health insurance to fund all or part of their admission.
+In 2022–23 for admissions from public hospital elective surgery waiting lists, 92% of hospitalisations in public hospitals were for Public patients, and 5.7% of hospitalisations were for patients who used Private health insurance to fund all or part of their admission.

 Waiting times

-- 42 days for Public patients, compared to 21 days for Private health insurance funded patients and 15 days for Other patients
+- 51 days for Public patients, compared to 24 days for Private health insurance funded patients and Other patients

 - longer for Public patients than Private health insurance patients for all the 25 most common intended procedures and for all surgical specialities.